 The curves in Figure 9.8 show fits of this form to the data; clearly this simple, empirical structure does an excellent job of matching the observations.
-Three points emerge from these fits: (1) the characteristic luminosity $L{\star}$ declines toward higher redshift; (2) the space density of galaxies at $L{\star}$ also decreases; and (3) the faint-end slope may steepen at z>7 (though the evidence for this is still tentative).
+Three points emerge from these fits: (1) the characteristic luminosity L declines toward higher redshift; (2) the space density of galaxies at L also decreases; and (3) the faint-end slope may steepen at z > 7 (though the evidence for this is still tentative).
 In light of typical models for structure formation, in which these galaxies are associated with dark matter halos, this is hardly surprising: at higher redshifts, fewer halos have formed, and in any hierarchical model those that have formed are preferentially smaller.
-The interesting physics involves the mapping from the halo mass function to luminous baryons, which we discuss below (see especially §9.5).
+The interesting physics involves the mapping from the halo mass function to luminous baryons, which we discuss below.

 The particular physical insight provided by a galaxy survey depends upon the selection technique and waveband used.
-In general, rest-frame ultraviolet measurements (such as those shown in Figure 9.8) depend exclusively on hot stars able to produce the observed UV photons.
-Because these high-mass stars are short-lived, the UV luminosity is tied to the star formation rate (SFR) of the galaxies, although there is an uncertain correction that depends on the stellar IMF, because the ratio of high mass to low mass stars determines the efficiency with which baryons produce high-energy photons.
-In other words, the high-energy photons provide little direct information about low-mass stars, so the total star formation rate requires some extrapolation.
-In fact, there are several ways to estimate SFRs from astronomical measurements.
+In general, rest-frame ultraviolet measurements (such as those shown in Fig. 9.8) depend exclusively on hot stars able to produce the observed UV photons.
+Because these high-mass stars are short-lived, the UV luminosity is tied to the star formation rate (SFR) of the galaxies, although there is an uncertain correction that depends on the IMF of stars.
+In fact, there are several ways to estimate SFRs from other measurements as well (the following conversions assume a standard Salpeter IMF):

-• The rest-frame UV continuum (1250-1500 Å) - provides a direct measure of the abundance of high-mass $> 5~M{\odot}$ main-sequence stars.
-Since these stars are short lived, with a typical lifetime $\sim 2 \times 10^8 (m{\star}/5~M{\odot})^{-2.5}~{\rm yr}$ , they provide a good measure of the "instantaneous" SFR, with
+The rest-frame UV continuum (1250-1500Å) - provides a direct measure of the abundance of high-mass > 5M☉ main-sequence stars.
+Since these stars are short lived, with a typical lifetime ~ 2 × 108 yr(m{}/5M☉)^{-2.5}, they provide a good measure of the star formation rate, with

-$$SFR \approx 1.4 \left( \frac{L{\nu}}{10^{28} \text{ erg s}^{-1} \text{ Hz}^{-1}} \right) M{\odot} \text{ yr}^{-1}.$$ (9.2)
+$$SFR \approx 1.4 \left(\frac{L{\nu}}{10^{28} \text{ erg s}^{-1} \text{ Hz}^{-1}} \right) M{\odot} \text{ yr}^{-1}.$$ (9.3)